kenneally15/BANE/README.md

 # **BANE – AI War-Game Debrief System**

-**BANE** is an AI-powered war-game debrief and training engine that turns mission and perception data into Weapons School-grade feedback for every Airman—from Airman Leadership School students to operational squadrons and Air Operation Centers.
+**BANE** is an AI-powered war game debrief and training system that analyzes mission gameplay and user perception data to deliver personalized, Weapons School-grade feedback for Airmen across all experience levels

 ---